Alix'sBubble

 So, I grew up not liking my own “bad” feelings like anger, fear, and worry.
 Nobody likes it, no one around me likes it.
 How can I like it?

 Looking back, I can appreciate the process I have been through and the impact on how I do life now.
-There were no subjects in school to teach emotions nor they were taught or modelled by my parents in a way I can understand the meaning of my emotions in relation to what had happened to me and ways to work with them.
+There were no subjects in school to teach emotions nor they were taught or modelled by my parents in a way I can understand the meaning of my emotions in relation to what had happened to me and ways to understand and work with them.
 How I wish that emotions were taught in schools and that when the children grow up, they will have the knowledge and awareness to nurture themselves and in turn their own children too.

 No. 1, there are no good or bad emotions.
 There are signals to help us deal with difficult situations or relationships